Herr, deine Augen sehen nach dem Glauben

 7. Chorale

-Today you live, repent today;
+Today you live; convert [to Godliness] today;

-your body and your soul must burn.
+Your body and soul must burn there [in hell].

-Help, O Lord Jesus, help me,
+Save, O Lord Jesus, save me,

-that I may come to Thee today
+That even today I may come to you

-be prepared for my homecoming.
+I may be prepared for my journey home [to heaven].

 Credits